vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 > This is a place to keep my microjournal.
 Personal opinions, plz don't get offended anon.

+## 📅 2023-04-30

+Hmm, sometimes you don't rely on humans but they'll be there to help you.
+I'm too fortunate to have those friends around me.
+I would try to do the same for others.

+And again don't bother trying to fix things which you don't have any control over.

+I should work hard and have fun really hard, but IDK it always comes at the expense of other's.

 ## 📅 2023-04-29

 I think I might go for the college farewell, still having second thougts though.